Financial Aid Policies

-The Privacy Act exists to protect your right to confidentiality and limits our release of information about your file or award(s).
-Therefore, information released over the phone must be limited to general information.
+The Privacy Act exists to protect your right to confidentiality and limits our release of information about your file or offer(s).
+Therefore, the Financial Aid Office must authenticate your identity before releasing information to you about your financial aid.
 You must submit a written request if you need information about your financial aid released to an outside agency or to another person.

 Student Loan Code of Conduct